GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Vamana Index

 \subsection{ParlayANN}

-\parlayann~\cite{Manohar2024} is an extension of the Vamana construction algorithm that addresses a fundamental scalability bottleneck in parallel graph construction by adopting a batch-parallel insertion scheme.
-While the original \diskann~\cite{Subramanya2019} algorithm supports inserting points in parallel, it relies on fine-grained locks to update adjacency lists.
-In practice, this design leads to significant contention on high-centrality vertices, such as the \emph{medoid}.
-During the greedy search, high-centrality vertices are frequently traversed, and concurrent insertions attempt to add edges to these vertices simultaneously, resulting in serialization that limits parallel scalability.

-\parlayann eliminates this bottleneck by replacing lock-based updates with a lock-free, batch-parallel construction strategy.
+\parlayann~\cite{Manohar2024} is an extension of the Vamana construction algorithm that addresses a fundamental scalability bottleneck in graph construction.
+The original \diskann~\cite{Subramanya2019} inserts vertices in parallel using fine-grained locks, leading to significant contention on high-centrality vertices such as the \emph{medoid}. \parlayann eliminates this bottleneck by replacing lock-based updates with a lock-free, batch-parallel construction strategy.
 The core idea is to decouple graph traversal from graph mutation, allowing expensive updates to be applied in parallel without contention.

-\parlayann restructures graph construction (\Cref{alg:parlayann}) into two distinct, parallelizable phases.
-In the first phase, \search (\Cref{alg:beamsearch}) is executed independently and in parallel for each vertex to be inserted.
-Each search operates on a read-only snapshot of the current graph and produces a set of candidate edges corresponding to the vertices encountered during traversal.
-Importantly, no adjacency lists are modified during this phase.
+\parlayann restructures graph construction into two distinct, parallelizable phases.
+In the first phase, \search (\Cref{alg:beamsearch}) is executed independently in parallel for each new vertex.

+Each search operates on a read-only snapshot of the current graph and adjacency lists are not modified during this phase.
 Instead of applying updates immediately, all candidate edges produced by the batch are written to a temporary edge collection.
-This collection is then \emph{semisorted}, grouping edges by their target vertex at substantially lower cost than a full sort.
+This collection is then \emph{semisorted}, grouping edges by their target vertex.
 Semisort guarantees that all candidate edges incident to a given vertex are co-located, enabling subsequent processing to be performed independently per vertex.

-In the second phase, \prune (\Cref{alg:robustprune}) is applied in a batch-parallel design.
-Each vertex that has received new candidate edges is assigned a unique thread, which merges the proposed edges with the existing adjacency list and applies \prune to enforce the maximum out-degree constraint $R$.
+In the second phase, \prune (\apxref{alg:robustprune}{Appendix~A}) is applied in a batch-parallel design.
+Each vertex that has received new candidate edges is assigned a unique thread, which merges the proposed edges with the existing adjacency list and applies \prune.
 Because all edges incident to a vertex are processed by a single thread, this phase requires no locks or cross-thread synchronization.

-This lock-free design removes contention around centrally located vertices and allows \parlayann to efficiently exploit multicore parallelism.
-The key insight is that the pruning step, which determines the final neighborhood structure and dominates construction cost, can be fully decoupled from concurrent graph traversals by deferring updates and processing them in parallel batches.
-As a result, \parlayann achieves significantly faster index construction while preserving the structural guarantees of the Vamana graph and maintaining comparable query performance and accuracy.